 Your true stoic empowerment begins when we direct our focus towards what we can affect.

-3. You become resilient to difficulties
+3. Stoicism helps you become more resilient to difficulties

 “A gem cannot be polished without friction, nor a man perfected without trials.”